-Understanding Rootkits and its affect or rather the ill affects is very important for high end and normal PC users as well.
-A Rootkit is a curation of malicious software which when authorized for installation can create a havoc in your machine.
+Understanding Rootkits and its effect or rather the ill effects is very important for high end and normal PC users as well.
+A Rootkit is a curation of malicious software which when authorized for installation can create havoc in your machine.
 The rootkit will give the attackers access to the entire system thus making it easier for them to attack your system and in some cases also take the entire system as a hostage.

 The first piece of cautionary advice would be to steer away from downloads that come from unknown sources.
 If you suspect a Rootkit infection that you think your antivirus software has failed to detect, you should make use of a good Rootkit detector and remover.